Why won’t my child follow instructions?

 How many instructions are you giving?

 Children are processing a lot of information through all their senses, in every moment.
 Following multiple instructions at once requires functions in the brain that are not yet fully developed.
-To set your child up for success, ensure you are giving only one instruction at a time.
+To set your child up for success, practice giving one instruction at a time.

 If you would like to learn more about this and how it might relate to your parenting experience, please feel free to contact me and I’ll be happy to discuss how we can work together to meet the needs of you and your family.